Most Asked Questions About Weight Loss & Fat Loss

 11. If I lose fat, will I lose cellulite?

-The relationship between fat loss and cellulite is complex.
-Weight loss can improve cellulite in some people, particularly those with higher initial body fat and lots of cellulite.
+Weight loss can improve cellulite in some people, particularly those with higher initial body fat and who have lots of cellulite.
 But the results are not consistent for everyone [17].

-Cellulite involves structural changes in connective tissue beneath the skin; it's not just about fat.
-Research shows that while losing may help, the fibrous bands that create the dimpled appearance don't necessarily improve with weight loss alone.
+Research shows that while losing fat may help, the fibrous bands that create the dimpled appearance don't necessarily improve by losing weight alone.

-Some people experience cellulite improvement, while others see no change or even worsening due to skin laxity after losing fat.
 Cellulite affects 80-90% of women regardless of their body weight, and no treatment has strong evidence for consistently eliminating it [18].

 12. What are the most important habits for sustainable fat loss?